-David Fautsch’s practice focuses on complex civil disputes and white collar criminal defense.
+David Fautsch’s practice focuses on complex, high-stakes civil and criminal cases.
 As a former Trial Attorney at the Department of Justice and litigator at a prominent international law firm, David has managed and tried big and small cases throughout the country.

 Whether working with a team of attorneys or leading the case, David has a track record of success.
-As a trial attorney, David’s recent victories include:
+As a trial and appellate attorney, David’s recent victories include:

 In addition to assisting clients in the courtroom, David works to resolve disputes at early stages by creating opportunities for dismissal or settlement.
 David has frequently obtained favorable results through motion practice and mediation.
 Examples include:

 David is committed to providing pro bono legal services.
-For example, David obtained political asylum on behalf of a torture victim, and he helped secure the safe transfer of an inmate punished with extended solitary confinement for refusing cut his hair in contravention of his religious beliefs.
+For example, David obtained political asylum on behalf of a torture victim, and he helped secure the safe transfer of an inmate punished with extended solitary confinement for asserting religious rights protect by the First Amendment.

 Legal: University of Michigan, J.D., cum laude, 2011 (Book Review Editor, Michigan Law Review; Executive Articles Editor, Michigan Journal of International Law)

 Graduate: University of Michigan Ford School of Public Policy, M.P.P., 2011; Pace University, M.S.
 (Teaching), 2007

 Undergraduate: Loras College, B.A. (economics), maxima cum laude, 2005